dupdob/AocAutomaton/FAQ.md

 }
 ```
 Aoc Automation will then display the result and ask you to provide the corresponding answer.
-Note that behavior is the same for test and actual puzzle data.
+Note that behavior is the same for test and actual puzzle data, that is if you provide an example
+or unit test, it will also ask you to provide the result's translation (and check it against
+the expected answer).

-### x.
-How do I handle exceptions in my solver?
+### 13. How do I handle exceptions in my solver?
 Aoc Automation does not handle exceptions in your solver.
 They will be thrown as usual.